wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-use-pig-powershell.md

 <properties
-   pageTitle="Use Hadoop Pig with PowerShell in HDInsight | Windows Azure" description="Learn how to submit Pig jobs to a Hadoop cluster on HDInsight using Azure PowerShell." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Pig with PowerShell in HDInsight | Azure" description="Learn how to submit Pig jobs to a Hadoop cluster on HDInsight using Azure PowerShell." services="hdinsight" documentationCenter=""